pokt-network/docs/paths/node-runner/README.md

 {% endtabs %}

 {% hint style="info" %}
 RelayChainIDs can be found [here](https://docs.pokt.network/references/supported-blockchains).
+For imminent revenue-producing chains, check announcements on the Pocket Discord server.
 {% endhint %}

 ### Test your node

 Test your node is configured correctly by simulating a relay.

 ```
 pocket start --simulateRelay